-A nor’easter is a strong low-pressure system that impacts the East Coast of the United States, particularly the Northeast, but that’s not what makes it a nor’easter.
+A nor’easter is a strong low-pressure system that impacts the East Coast of the U.S., particularly the Northeast, but that’s not what makes it a nor’easter.

-A storm is considered a nor’easter if its winds are blowing from the northeast off of the Atlantic Ocean.
+A storm is considered a nor’easter if its winds blow from the northeast off the Atlantic Ocean.
 If the winds are out of the east or southeast during the storm, then it’s not technically a nor’easter, but the impacts will likely be very similar, so the storm should still be taken seriously.

 Although most people associate nor’easters with heavy snowstorms that move up the northeastern coast of the U.S., not every nor’easter produces snow.

 If a strong low-pressure system off the East Coast is bringing northeasterly winds to the affected areas, but temperatures are in the 40s or 50s, the storm is still considered a nor’easter even though it’s a rainmaker.

 You can technically get a nor’easter at any time of the year, but they are most likely to occur between September and April when the jet stream is stronger and more active.

 According to the National Weather Service, most nor’easters develop within 100 miles east or west of the East Coast, typically between Georgia and New Jersey.
 These storms generally move northeastward and reach their maximum intensity near New England and the Canadian Maritime provinces.